Teacher Education in Sub-Saharan Africa (TESSA)

 The flexibility of the TESSA OER has supported locally managed pedagogic change in a wide range of teacher education programs including those in universities,colleges and community organizations.
 Integration and use of the TESSA OER has improved understanding of the value of "practice" within these programs and how it links with theory - mediating the theory/practice divide experienced by many teachers.
 In terms of impact, teachers on these programs show improved classroom skills and greater understanding of "learner-centered" approaches within their classrooms - recognizing the knowledge and skills of their learners and engaging in joint construction of knowledge.

 The next steps and developments for TESSA include:

-- Exploring the use of TESSA OER on mobile devices
+- Supporting capacity building to embed the use of the TESSA OER

 The above-mentioned objectives will be achieved through a number of funded project grants.
 For example, funding from the William and Flora Hewlett Foundation is enabling TESSA to pilot the use of tablet computers containing TESSA OER and the TESSA Teaching Practice toolkit in three states in Nigeria.
 In Ghana a successful model of use of TESSA OER at one college of education is being extended to further colleges.